 Should I RSVP?

 Yes, you MUST sign up via CareerLink.
-At the virtual fair, you can put yourself in a virtual queue to wait for video chats with employers.
-You can be in multiple queues at a time.
+Please note that our virtual fair will be hosted on Zoom with breakout rooms dedicated to each employer.
+You will be able to directly enter the breakout rooms of the employers you are interested in and explore multiple breakout rooms.
 At the in-person fair, you will need to bring your student ID or other ID and check in before entering the event.

 Any tips for international students?

 We require employers to indicate in their registration form whether they are open to hiring international students, and if so, if they are open to hiring interns only, hiring for Optional Practical Training, or petitioning for the H1B visa.
 We encourage international students to be open-minded and have meetings with all employers, but to consider focusing on those who have stated they are open to hiring international students.